top of page

 • Makes writing a result of accumulation, not effort

-Notes don’t start as essays or arguments.
-They start as records: something noticed, something learned, something that didn’t quite fit.
+Notes do not start as essays or arguments.
+They start as records: something noticed, something learned, something checked, something that didn’t quite fit.

 Some notes fade into the background.
-Others gain relevance as new material connects to them.
+Others become load-bearing as new material connects to them.
 Writing emerges from that process rather than being forced.

 A note on terminology